Shanty Hogan: New York Giants

-Prior to the 1928 season, the Braves management wanted to increase Hogan's home run productivity, so they built bleachers in the left and center fields of the cavernous Braves Field, reducing the distance from home plate to left field from 403 feet to 353 feet and in center field from 550 feet to 387 feet.
+Before the 1928 season, the Braves management wanted to increase Hogan's home run productivity, so they built bleachers in the left and center fields of the cavernous Braves Field, reducing the distance from home plate to left field from 403 feet to 353 feet and in center field from 550 feet to 387 feet.
 The Braves then made an about face when they traded Hogan to the New York Giants.
 In a controversial decision on January 10, 1928, the Giants owner, Charles Stoneham, traded Rogers Hornsby, one of the best hitters in the major leagues, to the Braves in exchange for Hogan and outfielder Jimmy Welsh.
 Stoneham announced that the trade "was in the best interests of the team."
 The controversy resurfaced in 1929 when the Giants filed suit against their former treasurer, Francis McQuade, stating that he had hurt the club with his poor decisions regarding trades.

 Despite the controversy, Hogan experienced his first success in the 1928 season, hitting .333, with 25 doubles, 10 home runs and 71 runs batted in to help the Giants finish in second place, two games behind the St. Louis Cardinals.
 He finished 8th in the balloting for the 1928 National League Most Valuable Player Award.

 He was part of a vaudeville act, telling jokes and singing parodies with Andy Cohen, a Jewish teammate from the Giants who played second baseman for the team.
 After the 1928 season they started performing on the Loew Circuit, with their first appearance on stage at the Loew's Commodore Theatre in Manhattan on October 15, 1928.
 The duo earned $1,800 a week, billed as "Cohen & Hogan", except in Boston, when the billings were reversed.
 In a 1960 interview, Cohen reminisced that "if we didn't kill vaudeville, we sure helped."

 His vaudeville / baseball partner Andy Cohen recalled Hogan as someone who "could have been one of the best catchers ever... but he ate himself out of the big leagues."
 Hogan showed up for camp one year weighing 265 lb and would run in a rubber suit and take hot showers in an effort to lose weight, but then he'd eat more to regain his strength, and weight.
 Giants manager John McGraw tried to control Hogan's weight by watching his meal checks, but Hogan developed a system where he would write down foods McGraw would want him to eat, which the waitresses knew to replace with the foods Hogan wanted to eat.
 As Cohen recalled, "He'd write down spinach, but that meant potatoes.
 He had a whole code of his own."